gareth-j/d3-react-example/README.md

 ### Get started

 To run the project you'll need to install nodeJS which supplies the `npm` package management tool we'll use below to install the libraries we need to run the project.

-For installation instructions please visit [https://nodejs.org/en/](https://nodejs.org/en/)
+For installation instructions see [https://nodejs.org/en/](https://nodejs.org/en/).

-Once you have npm installed you can
+Once you have npm installed run

-In the project directory, you can run:

 ```
 npm install
 ```

-This command might take a little while to run but once it has completed it will have created a `node_modules` folder which contains all the JS libraries we need to run the project.
+This command might take a short while to run but once it has completed it will have created a `node_modules` folder which contains all the JS libraries we need to run the project.

 ### Run